Sabryr/hpc-intro-new/_episodes/12-cluster.md

 The real work on a cluster gets done by the *worker* (or *compute*) *nodes*.
 Worker nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

+{% include figure.html url="" max-width="50%" file="/fig/login_node.svg"
+ alt="Connect to cluster" caption="" %}

+When a user login to the cluster using ssh, he or she landed on a login node, which act as an entrance point to the cluster.
+Login nodes are used for light weight tasks such as managing user login, copy files to the cluster , copy files from the cluster, install software, submit and monitor jobs etc. We never perform analysis on the login node.
+If we do t> login nodes will choke and other users may not be login or copy files.
+The analysis are perfor> on compute nodes and that process we will learn later in the lessons.
+This is a main difference between executing your program on a remote server and using a cluster to run the program.
+Lola being a good citizen, acknowledges the  importance of using shared resources in a way that will not hinder the other users.

 All interaction with the worker nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called {{ site.workshop_shed_name }}).
 We'll